Obidiemekpo/dataacademy-labs/.github/README.md

 1. Sets up a storage account for Terraform state if it doesn't exist
 2. Initializes Terraform
+3. Taints resources specified in the `taint_resources.txt` file (if any)
-3. Validates the Terraform configuration
+4. Validates the Terraform configuration
-4. Plans the deployment (for pull requests)
+5. Plans the deployment (for pull requests)
-5. Applies the changes (for pushes to main branch)
+6. Applies the changes (for pushes to main branch)
+7. Clears the taint file after successful apply

 ## Workflow: Terraform Destroy at Midnight